-Service Based Link Selection enables administrators to control outgoing VPN traffic and bandwidth use by assigning a service or a group of services to a specific interface for outgoing VPN routing decisions.
+With the Service-Based Legacy Link Selection, administrators can control outgoing VPN traffic and bandwidth use by assigning a service or a group of services to a specific interface for outgoing VPN routing decisions.

 The encrypted traffic of an outgoing connection is routed through the configured interface according to the traffic's service.

-The links to the peer Security Gateway are derived from the routing table and the link's availability is tested with RDP probing.
+The VPN links to the peer Security Gateway are derived from the routing table and the VPN link's availability is tested with RDP probing.

-If all links through the interface assigned to a specific service stop responding to RDP probing, a link failover will occur by default, as in any other probing mode.
-When a link through the assigned interface is restored, new outgoing connections are assigned to it, while existing connections are maintained over the backup link until they are completed.
+If all VPN links through the interface assigned to a specific service stop responding to RDP probing, a VPN link failover occurs, as in any other probing mode.

+When a VPN link through the assigned interface is restored, new outgoing encrypted connections are assigned to it, while existing encrypted connections are maintained over the backup VPN link until they are completed.

 It is possible to configure the traffic of a specific service not to fail over.
-In this case, traffic of the configured service will only be routed through interfaces assigned to this service, even if these interfaces stop responding to RDP.
+In this case, traffic of the configured service is routed only through interfaces assigned to this service, even if these interfaces stop responding to RDP probing.